PentahoCommunityMeetup2015/info/README.md

 ## How to Get There

-Please visit [Transport for London](www.tfl.gov.uk) for best directions from your London location to ours.
+Please visit [Transport for London](www.tfl.gov.uk) for best directions from your London location to W12 Conferences.

 **Nearest tube stations**